Manley12/turtlepoolwebsite/README.md

 ## Turtlepool Website
 ***
 This website was created for PSR CRYPTO.
 The theme is custom, built upon [Turtle-pool](github.com/turtle/turtle-pool) default website theme.
 You can see the website working [here](turtle.psrcrypto.com).
 Update to theme is not often, but there may be update and fixes to the dynamic CSS side if and when issues are found.
+Sumbit issues and suggestions to Github's issue system.
 ***

 #### Custom UIs